edevio/Disable-Work-Mail/README.md

 osascript is neccessary as cron can't call an applescript directly

 To customise replace Dev with the name of the email account you wish to be the subject.

+Recognition

+I pulled snippets of information and code from various sources, some pretty obscure.
+If you recognise your work and want a mention please send me a message.